5 ft and 1520 mm gauge railways: Russian Empire, 1842

-At the time, questions of continuity with the European network did not arise; by the time difficulties arose in connecting the Prussian railroads to the Russian ones in Warsaw in the 1850s, it was too late to change.
+At the time, questions of continuity with the European network did not arise.
+By the time difficulties arose in connecting the Prussian railroads to the Russian ones in Warsaw in the 1850s, it was too late to change.

 A persistent myth holds that Imperial Russia chose a gauge broader than standard gauge for military reasons, namely to prevent potential invaders from using the rail system.
 The Russian military recognized as early as 1841 that operations to disrupt railway track did not depend on the gauge, and should instead focus on destroying bridges and tunnels.
+However, in both World Wars the break of gauge did pose some amount of obstacle to the invading Germans.

 Expansion

-The 5-foot gauge became the standard in the whole Russian Empire and later the Soviet Union.
+The 5-foot gauge became the standard in the Russian Empire and later the Soviet Union.